 Some of this post has been in my drafts folder for maybe a couple of months now.
-It was inspired by some planning work that Katie and I were doing for a workshop at reMAKE Education in California the week before last1.
-It’s also inspired by a conversation I overheard2 this morning around some folks […]Read More On Boundaries, Constraints, & Kits
+It was inspired by some planning work that Katie and I were doing for a workshop at reMAKE Education in California the week before last ((More on that in another post.)).
+It’s also inspired by a conversation I […]Read More On Boundaries, Constraints, & Kits

 I was a visitor in a school today where it was time to transition from a paper and pencil warm up to a computer assisted practice session.
 The class was moving well.
 The students were alternating between partner talk and whole class instruction.
 The teacher was attentive to the needs of the room.
 But when […]Read More An Easy Win for Educational IT People